-Scenario 2: A self-represented litigant is in court for a hearing, but the court reporter they hired is late.
+A self-represented litigant is in court for a hearing, but the court reporter they hired is not present.
 Here’s what each type is most likely to do:

-Leave the hearing because a hearing without a court reporter can be biased
+Aggressor – Leave the hearing, or stay and consider yourself doomed because a hearing without a court reporter can be biased.

-Proceed with the hearing without a court reporter
+Magician – Proceed with the hearing without a court reporter.

-Demand that the hearing be rescheduled for when a court reporter is available
+Gangster – Demand that the hearing be rescheduled for a time when a court reporter is available.

-Ask for a few minutes to locate a court reporter who can attend the hearing
+Conqueror – Ask the court (judge) for a few minutes to locate any court reporter who can attend the hearing.

 Notably, both the Gangster and the Conqueror are loathe to have a matter heard without a court reporter.
 They recognize the need to have all hearings recorded.
 The other three pro se litigant types lack the knowledge or skill to stop the proceeding.

-The judge is as fallible as any other human being
+Gangster – The judge is as fallible as any other human being.

-The judge has some discretion but is not the final arbiter
+Conqueror – The judge has some discretion but is not the final arbiter.